thriveweb/sailing-paradise/content/pages/home.md

     The open plan layout ensures all your guests can interact with each other without having the wasted space of bedrooms, kitchens etc.
   featuredImage: /images/uploads/ppl-boat.jpg
-  subtitle: Our Boats and Crew
+  subtitle: Our Boats & Crew
   title: Meet Us
 highlightsIntro: '## PRIVATE CHARTER HIGHLIGHTS'
 highlights: